qst0/taut.tech/README.md

-# Welcome to Taut.tech
+# Welcome to the Taut.tech Github Page

-We are making a community for peer to peer learning from scratch!
+Learn how to make this site, tech by tech!

 [Join us on our slack](https://publicslack.com/slacks/taut-tech/invites/new) as we hack away!